What Happens After Identity Verification for Unemployment?

 • Your account activity triggered a security check

-This step is common and does not mean your claim is invalid.
+This step is common and does not automatically mean your claim is invalid or that your benefits will be denied.

-• Your claim moves back into review status
+• Your claim moves back into active review

 When Payments Resume

-If payments do resume, back pay is often issued for eligible weeks.
+If payments do resume, back pay is often issued for eligible weeks that were delayed during review.

 What You Can Do Next

-If you’re dealing with this issue and aren’t sure what triggered it or what to expect next, reviewing related situations can help you avoid mistakes and delays.
+If you are not sure what is still blocking payment, reviewing related situations can help you avoid mistakes and delays.

 Related resources: